Jerry Parisella

 Jerald A. "Jerry" Parisella is an American politician who previously represented the 6th Essex district in the Massachusetts House of Representatives.

 Parisella graduated from Emerson College in 1988 with a bachelor's degree in journalism.
 He worked as a reporter for the Salem Evening News from 1989 until 1991, when he became Congressman Nicholas Mavroules' press secretary.

 In 1997, Parisella graduated from the New England School of Law.
 A year later he became an assistant city solicitor in Beverly, Massachusetts.
-In 2000, Parisella gave up his solicitor's job to join the law firm of Alexander & Femino, where he still practices.
+In 2000, Parisella gave up his solicitor's job to join the law firm of Alexander & Femino.
 From 2006–2011, he was also an assistant city solicitor in Salem, Massachusetts.